taichi-dev/taichi_benchmark/README.md

 <em>Taichi Performance gap with different backends.
 Left: Vulkan.
 Right: CUDA.</em>
 </p>

 We are now working on the compiler to shrink the gap.
+Welcome contribution to the Taichi compiler!

 ## Contribution Guideline